traktofon/thinpool-unscramble/README.md

 dd if=/dev/path/to/pv0 of=tpool.dat bsize=1M skip=$[1+4*8602] count=$[4*20480]
 ```

-Now `tpool.dat` is an image of your thin pool's data portion.
+Now `tpool.dat` is an image of your thinpool's data portion.

 If your `tpool_tdata` LV is made up of more than one segment... good luck.
 Ask someone who knows.
 Or maybe an educated guess will do.

-Step 3: Extract the thin pool's metadata
+Step 3: Extract the thinpool's metadata
 ----------------------------------------

-Now we will extract the metadata of the thin pool in a form that we can understand and
+Now we will extract the metadata of the thinpool in a form that we can understand and
 process.
 In contrast to the hidden `tpool_tmeta` LV, the `tpool_meta0` created above by
 `lvconvert --repair` is directly accessible, and after activation it can be
 dumped with a tool from the `thin-provisioning-tools` package: